YosysHQ/yosys/passes/pmgen/README.md

 State variables are automatically managed by the generated backtracking algorithm and saved and restored as needed.

-They are atomatically initialzed to the default constructed value of their type when `.run(callback_function)` is called.
+They are automatically initialized to the default constructed value of their type when `.run(callback_function)` is called.

 Declaring udata variables